Large Language Models Help Humans Verify Truthfulness -- Except When They Are Convincingly Wrong: Experiment Results

-\textbf{Contrastive explanation achieves higher human accuracy than non-contrastive explanation when the non-contrastive explanation is wrong.} When the non-contrastive explanation is wrong, humans only achieve an accuracy of $(0.35 \pm 0.23)$ due to over-reliance, but when switching to contrastive explanation, humans achieve an accuracy of $(0.56 \pm 0.24)$, which is significantly higher $(z=-2.52, p=0.009)$.
-Therefore, H4 is supported.
+\textbf{Contrastive explanation improves human accuracy more than non-contrastive explanation when the non-contrastive explanation is wrong.} When the non-contrastive explanation is wrong, humans accuracy is $(0.35 \pm 0.22)$ due to over-reliance, but when switching to contrastive explanation improves the accuracy to $(0.56 \pm 0.24)$, which is significantly higher $(z=-2.52, p=0.009)$.
 When analyzing the free-response rationales of human judgment, the most common patterns of how people make correct judgments based on contrastive explanations are: (1) The correct side of the explanation is more compelling or thorough; (2) The wrong side of the explanation contains factual errors and wrong reasoning; (3) Both sides of the explanations give the same answer (even though ChatGPT was prompted to explain why the claim is true and false in the two sides of explanations).